Externally Valid Policy Choice: Proofs of Additional Results

 Note the iterated infimum over $Q$ and couplings $\pi \in \Pi(P,Q)$ is equivalent to infimizing over all joint distributions for $(Y_0,Y_1,\tilde Y_0,\tilde Y_1)$ with marginal $P$ for $(Y_0,Y_1)$.
 Hence,

-where the infimum is over all conditional distribution for $(\tilde Y_0,\tilde Y_1)$ given $(Y_0,Y_1)$, for each $(Y_0,Y_1)$ in the support of $P$.
-As it is without loss of generality to optimize over point masses, we obtain
+where the inf is over all conditional distribution for $(\tilde Y_0,\tilde Y_1)$ given $(Y_0,Y_1)$, for each $(Y_0,Y_1)$ in the support of $P$.
+As it is without loss of generality to optimize over point masses,\footnote{A subset of all conditional distributions $F_{(\tilde Y_0,\tilde Y_1)|(Y_0,Y_1)}$ are point masses.
+The infimum over point masses is an upper bound for the infimum over conditional distributions.
+Suppose there is a distribution that achieves a lower value than the infimum with point masses.
+The objective is linear in the distribution, so we can find some point $(\tilde y_0,\tilde y_1)$ in the support of the distribution for which the objective is lower than said infimum, and put a point mass there.
+This gives a contradiction.}